Threat Modeling 101: Getting started with application security threat modeling [2021 update]

 Identifying infrastructure vulnerabilities

-This identifying network access paths critical assets classifying technology components and the area to which those components are secured against network vulnerabilities and attacks.
+This identifies network access paths, critical assets, technology components and the area to which those components are secured against network vulnerabilities and attacks.

 Develop a security strategy and plan